-Information technology risk
+Information technology

-Quilter's business is highly dependent on its technology infrastructure and applications to perform necessary business functions, including to support the provision of services to customers.
-COVID-19 has required adaptation to mass home working, which has been successfully achieved across Quilter.
-Much of Quilter's legacy IT estate is currently being replaced, with a move to Software as a Service (SAAS) applications reducing the Group's internal technology complexity, though increasing reliance on third-parties.
-Failure to manage technology risk could have a material adverse impact on Quilter's business, its resilience capabilities, financial condition, operations and its reputation.
+Quilter's business is dependent on its technology infrastructure and applications to perform necessary business functions.
+Much of Quilter's legacy IT estate is currently being replaced, by cloud-based applications reducing internal complexity.
+Nevertheless, a range of legacy applications are still supported, including the technology platform underpinning the divested Quilter International business, which will be supported until 2023 under a Transitional Services Agreement.
+Failure to manage technology risk could have a material adverse impact on Quilter's business, resilience capabilities, operations, financial condition, and reputation.